sara-sabr/ITStrategy/_pages/en/product-fw-guidance.md

 Product teams must be well trained in Agile, otherwise chaos can creep in and negatively affect their performance, or worst, communicate to senior management that “Agile doesn't work”.

 Other roles are necessary, such as the IT Security Champion one.
-This because the pace of change expected and the risks associated to even small software changes warrants security expertise to be embedded in the product team.
+This is because the pace of change expected and the risks associated to even small software changes warrants security expertise to be embedded in the product team.
 This further promotes equipping product teams with the right tools and even warrants delegating certain architectural decisions to product teams as they are the ones suffering the consequences of some technology choice(s).

 Funding of cross-branch product team is expected to be as such: